 Similar to other mental disorders, schizophrenia can be treated with a combination of medication and therapy.
 The signs of schizophrenia can be better controlled with antipsychotic medications, allowing for the individual to experience enough relief to benefit from participating in therapy.
 Common therapies used in the treatment of schizophrenia include group counseling, cognitive behavioral therapy, psychoeducation, and family therapy.

-At Neuroscience Research Institute, we provide specialized treatment for those grappling with this difficult mental disorder.
+At Neuroscience Institute, we provide specialized treatment for those grappling with this difficult mental disorder.
 If you or someone you love needs help, reach out to us right now.